galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="tabular" %}
 >
 > 5. Select a sample of 100 image files and create a dedicated data collection
+>    - History search `extension:jpg deleted:false visible:any` then
+>    - click on "Select" and "Select All".
+>    - click on "All 3979 selected" and "Build Dataset List",
+>    - select 100 files and give a name of the data collection, "DeepSeaSpy 100 images sample" for example.
 >
->    History search `extension:jpg deleted:false visible:any` then click on "Select" and "Select All".
-Then, click on "All 3979 selected" and "Build Dataset List", select 100 files and give a name of the data collection, "DeepSeaSpy 100 images sample" for example.
-Tips: To select only last 100 files, you can use the history search function and specify `extension:jpg deleted:false hid>XXXX visible:any` in the search bar where XXXX is the id of the last image dataset minus 100 (for example `extension:jpg deleted:false hid>3886 visible:any` if you have images until the history dataset ID 3986.
+>    Tips: To select only last 100 files, you can use the history search function and specify `extension:jpg deleted:false hid>XXXX visible:any` in the search bar where XXXX is the id of the last image dataset minus 100 (for example `extension:jpg deleted:false hid>3886 visible:any` if you have images until the history dataset ID 3986.
 >
 > 6. Create class name file "Buccinide", copying and pasting this content in the file uploader:
 >
 >    ```
 >    Autre poisson
 >    Couverture de moules
 >    Couverture microbienne
 >    Couverture vers tubicole
 >    Crabe araignée
 >    Crabe bythograeidé
 >    Crevette alvinocarididae
 >    Escargot buccinidé
 >    Ophiure
 >    Poisson Cataetyx
 >    Poisson chimère
 >    Poisson zoarcidé
 >    Pycnogonide
 >    Ver polynoidé
 >    Vers polynoidés
 >    ```
 {: .hands_on}

 ## Model